RivValtin/ffxivguide/telegraphs.md

 (Screenshot pending)

-This mark is almost always (if not always) a punishment for failing to do a mechanic correctly. _These are extremely punishing_, typically being -50% damage for 30 seconds or more.
+This mark is almost always a punishment for failing to do a mechanic correctly. _These are extremely punishing_, typically being -50% damage for 30 seconds or more.
 Avoid at absolutely all costs!
 Even standing there doing nothing for 10s to avoid it is better than taking this hit.

 Sometimes derogatorially called a Dumbage Down.
+There is at least one example of a forced damage down, however that particular one can be removed by a healer, so it's more of an esuna check.

 ### Gaze Attack